Demographic breakdown of West Lancs

-More than 20% of the population of West Lancashire consider that their day-to-day activities are limited by health which is significantly higher than the national average.
-Almost 12,000 residents have a hearing impairment and just short of 2,000 adults have a visual impairment.
+The 2011 Census showed that more than 20% of West Lancashire residents consider that their day-to-day activities are limited to some extent by a long-term health problem or a disability; this is significantly higher than the national average.
+Almost 12,000 residents have a hearing impairment and just under 2,000 adults have a visual impairment.
 More than 2,000 resident adults have a learning disability.
 12% of the population (12,682) are found to have a common mental health disorder including depression and anxiety.

-Data on the sexual orientation of the residents of West Lancashire is not available.
-Estimates at a national level vary from 1.5% to 5% which would mean between 1,700 and 5,600 residents of our borough are lesbian, gay or bisexual.
+Data on the sexual orientation of the residents of West Lancashire is not currently available.
+Lesbian, Gay and Bi-sexual estimates at a national level vary from 1.5% to 5% of the population, which would mean between 1,700 and 5,600 residents of our borough are lesbian, gay or bisexual.

 Data will be updated when the Census data for 2021 is available to us.